This content is released as a draft version for comment by the scholarly community. Please do not distribute as is.

 Bonaparte quietly hired nine of the Secret Service investigators he had borrowed before and brought them together with another 25 of his own to form a special agent force.
-On July 26, 1908, Bonaparte ordered the Department of Justice attorneys to refer most investigative matters to his Chief Examiner, Stanley W. Finch, who would in turn assign the case to one of these 34 agents.
+On July 26, 1908, Bonaparte ordered the Department of Justice attorneys to refer most investigative matters to his Chief Examiner, Stanley W. Finch, who would, in turn, assign the case to one of these 34 agents.
 The mission of the new force was to conduct investigations for the Department of Justice.
-That date is regarded by most police scholars as the official birth of the FBI.
+That date is regarded by most police scholars as the official birthday of the FBI.

 By 1914, that national sentiment was changing (at least among the political elite).
 Narcotics and national security were becoming major countrywide concerns, and the growth of federal criminal laws and agents to enforce those laws grew quickly from that time forward.
 In that year, Congress passed the Harrison Act, which regulated the importation, manufacture, and distribution of narcotics.
 The Internal Revenue section of the Treasury Department was tasked with enforcing the act, and bringing violators to justice.
 In 1908, the Attorney General of the United States had established the Bureau of Investigation to investigate business crime and corruption.